 After all, what’s the worst that could happen?

-Well, I think I will leave the answer to that question down to your imagination.
+I’ll leave the answer to the question above to your imagination.
 But here are some of the dangers of sharing circuits with big electrical appliances:

-So, you’re no doubt wondering, should a microwave and a fridge be on one circuit?
+So, you’re undoubtedly wondering, should a microwave and a fridge be on one circuit?
 Take a look below to find out.

 Your Microwave’s Electrical Consumption

-How can you know whether it’s safe for your fridge and microwave to be on the same electrical circuit?
+How can you know whether it’s safe for your microwave and fridge to be on the same circuit?
 Well, it depends on a few factors.

 The first factor is the electrical consumption of your microwave.
 Do you have a family-sized microwave that can heat your meal in 30 seconds flat?
-Then the chances are it’s a big energy drinker.
-What should you do with models like these?
-The safest option would be for you to put them on their own circuit.
+Then the chances are it’s a big energy hog.
+I tend to find that the safest option with powerful microwaves is to put them on their own circuit.

-But, if your microwave is smaller, you may be able to put it on a shared circuit.
-But this depends on its electrical consumption along with other factors.
+If your microwave is smaller, you may be able to put it on a shared circuit, but it greatly depends on its electrical consumption along with other factors.

 If your microwave uses 10 amps or less, it could be safe to connect with other electrical appliances.
-But this would still depend on the electrical code in your area.
-It would also depend on the user’s guide for your microwave and fridge.
+However, you still need to keep your area’s electrical code in mind and double-check your microwave and fridge’s User Manual.

-Before you make any changes to your kitchen, you should check your local electrical codes.
+Before making any kitchen changes, you should check your local electrical codes.
 Why is it so important that you do so?
-Here are just two reasons:
+Here are two reasons:

-- Your local electrical code may have different rules for older and new houses.
-Older houses may be running on far fewer circuits than newer houses.
-Generally, older wiring systems are allowed to stay in place when you remodel the kitchen.
+• Your local electrical code may have different rules for older and new houses.
+Older houses typically run on far fewer circuits than more recent houses.
+Generally, older wiring can stay in place when you remodel the kitchen.
 These rules give you a lot more freedom of choice for the layout of your electrical appliances.

 What should you do if your user manual and your local electrical code have conflicting rules?
 Then you should follow the guidelines in your local electrical code above all else.

 Why?
-Well, your local electrical code is carefully tied in with your home insurance.
-So, what happens if you don’t follow the rules of the electrical code?
-You could invalidate your insurance.
-If something happens in your home and you want to make a claim, you could find yourself in a sticky situation.
+Because your local electrical code is carefully tied in with your home insurance.
+So, if you don’t follow the rules of your electrical code, you could invalidate your insurance.
+If something happens in your home and you want to make a claim, you could find yourself in a tricky situation.

 Your Microwave and Fridge Manuals